 Are you a struggling trader?
 Do you continue to lose money, even in a bull market?

 If you answered yes to either question, you are not alone.
 Financial trading is difficult and statistics reveal that at least 90% of traders lose money.
+The good news is that profitable trading can be attained with hard work and persistence.
 Read on for this road map for trading success.
 Read more »

 Keen readers of this blog and those following on Twitter will know that I just released my first audiobook, available on Amazon audible and iTunes.
 If you are looking for a good trading audiobook then look no further!